jobertabma/ground-control/readme.md

 Running this script requires Ruby 2.3, a valid SSL certificate for a domain you own, and a web server that allows to open port `80`, `443`, `8080`, and `8443`.
 The use of each port will be explained in this document.

 ## Setting up
 Clone this repository and install the required components by running `install.sh`.
 After that, run `start.sh` to start to listen on all ports.
+For now, `root` privileges are required because it listens on port `80` and `443`.
+A future version might solve this problem by switching to a different user context after startup.

 ## Functions